 Quick note: refrain from focusing too much on the monthly payment.
 Instead, pay attention to what you’ll be paying in interest and how much the auto loan will cost you over time.

 Determining how much you want to spend each month is a must.
 But it would be best if you took it a step further by seeing how a new car loan would fit into your monthly budget or spending plan.
 To do so:

 - Add the monthly loan amount to your current list of expenses.

 - Take a look at your disposable income.
 Will it be drastically reduced?

 - Evaluate how your financial goals will be affected.
-If a car loan means you’ll spend several more years paying down debt or you won’t be able to save much each month after living expenses are covered, you may want to consider finding a vehicle that will come with a substantially lower monthly payment.
+If a car loan means spending several years paying down debt or not saving much after living expenses are covered, consider a vehicle with a lower monthly payment.

 - Ax unnecessary expenses from your budget to free up room for the car loan payment.

 - Consider a down payment.
 Some lenders may require one.
 You may also get a better interest rate and loan term if you have a down payment.